FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Background and Related Work

 \section{Background and Related Work}

-Building on the literature on service and VM migration in follow-me-cloud \cite{TalebFollowMeCloud,SMfollowMeCloud}, \textbf{service or VM placement and migration} in light of user mobility in edge computing has been a widely studied problem \cite{wang2018survey,SWangSM_MDP, RLnetworkEdge, wang2019delay, OuyangFollowMe, networkAccessSP,ouyang2019adaptive, MSiew2021VM, kim2022modems}.
+Building on the literature on service and virtual machine (VM) migration in follow-me-cloud, \textbf{service or VM placement and migration} in light of user mobility in edge computing has been a widely studied problem \cite{wang2018survey,SWangSM_MDP, RLnetworkEdge, wang2019delay, OuyangFollowMe, networkAccessSP, MSiew2021VM, kim2022modems}.
 These are often NP-hard knapsack-like problems.
-In particular, \cite{SWangSM_MDP, wang2019delay} put forth an MDP formulation to make optimal migration decisions in light of unknown mobility information, with \cite{wang2019delay} using dynamic programming and reinforcement learning find the optimal solution. \cite{OuyangFollowMe} optimized the performance-cost tradeoff in service migration in the long run via Lyapunov optimization. \cite{networkAccessSP} formulated a joint network access and service placement problem. \cite{ouyang2019adaptive} formulated a personalized performance service migration problem as a multi-armed bandit problem.
-Nevertheless, these service migration works have not approached the problem from the angle of resilience, preparing for and being adaptive to server failures.
+In particular, \cite{SWangSM_MDP, wang2019delay} used dynamic programming and RL to make migration decisions given unknown mobility information. \cite{OuyangFollowMe} optimized the long term performance-cost trade-off via Lyapunov optimization.
+Nevertheless, these service migration works have not addressed resilience, including preparation for and adaptation to server failures.

-At the same time, other works have realized that \textbf{cloud and edge computing presents resilience challenges}, particularly regarding resource allocation~\cite{shirazi2017extended}.
-Ultra-reliable offloading mechanisms have been proposed to address this challenge using two-tier optimization~\cite{liu2019dynamic}.
-Proactive failure mitigation has also been proposed for edge-based NFV~\cite{huang2019proactive}.
-Failure aware workflow schedulling has been proposed for cloud computing \cite{cloudWorkflowSchedule}.
-Others have examined the use of reinforcement learning for replica placement in edge computing~\cite{liang2021two} and caching placement~\cite{zhang2020deep}.
-The migration of users at overlapping coverage areas to other servers has been considered in \cite{du2021optimal}.
-Nevertheless, the users in the center of coverage areas still experience a higher latency, being connected the cloud under this scheme. \cite{spatioTempFailTPDS} used graphical models to learn spatio-temporal dependencies between edge server and link failures.
-Nevertheless, the above works did not consider resource allocation in light of unknown user mobility across different locations, or the cost of service migration.
+Other works have realized that \textbf{cloud and edge computing presents resilience challenges} to resource allocation, including ultra-reliable offloading mechanisms using two-tier optimization~\cite{liu2019dynamic}, proactive failure mitigation for edge-based NFV~\cite{huang2019proactive}, failure aware workflow scheduling for cloud computing \cite{cloudWorkflowSchedule}, RL for replica placement in edge computing~\cite{liang2021two}. and graphical models to learn spatio-temporal dependencies between edge server and link failures \cite{ponemon2016cost}.
+The above works did not consider resilience in light of user mobility.
+The migration of users at overlapping coverage areas has been considered in \cite{du2021optimal}, but here, users at the center of coverage areas still experience a higher latency as they are connected to the cloud.
+Nevertheless, the above works did not consider unknown user mobility and unknown costs.
+Our prior work \cite{siew2023acre} addressed rare events in single-user service migration using an actor-critic importance sampling algorithm.
+Here, we extend this to multi-user scenarios with both individual and shared service profiles, introduce tabular and deep Q-learning algorithms, and provide theoretical guarantees for the tabular algorithm.